NVIDIA CUDA Toolkit 11.0 - Developer Tools for macOS

 - This tar archive holds the distribution of the CUDA 11.0 cuda-gdb debugger front-end for macOS.

-Native macOS debugging is not supported in this release, only remote debugging to other CUDA enabled targets.
+Native macOS debugging is not supported in this release.
+Remote debugging from a macOS host to other CUDA enabled targets, however, is supported.

 - To install: